Following updated government guidance we are reopening 9 of our household recycling centres from Monday 18 May.

-From 5 September 2016 if you use a van, pick-up, or a large trailer (between 1.8 and 3 meters) to visit Wiltshire's household recycling centres, you will need a free permit.
+If you use a van, pick-up, or a large trailer (between 1.8 and 3 meters) to visit any of Wiltshire's household recycling centres, you will need a free permit.

 The following vehicles need a permit

 - Vehicles with permanently removed rear seats and/or blanked out rear/side windows

 - Vans converted to use as a horsebox